An $\epsilon$-Regularity Theorem for Non-collapsed Ricci Flow: Abstract

 \section{Abstract}

-In this article we prove an $\epsilon$-regularity theorem for non-collapsed Ricci flows, and use this to prove new estimates for singularity models of Fano K\"ahler-Ricci flows.
+In this article we prove an $\epsilon$-regularity theorem for non-collapsed Ricci flows which are K\"ahler or have dimension four.
+Using this, we obtain volume estimates for high-curvature regions of such Ricci flows under a finite energy condition.
+As an application, we recover known estimates for singularity models of Fano K\"ahler-Ricci flows.
 In the course of our proof, we find a criterion for uniform convergence of solutions to the heat equation along a sequence of $\mathbb{F}$-converging Ricci flows, and apply this to new parabolic regularizations of some natural geometric quantities.